como-ph/comoparams/README.md

-On the 14th of April 2020, the [Philippines Department of Health](https://www.doh.gov.ph) released publicly its data related to COVID-19 initally in Google Sheets format and subsequently as comma-separated value (CSV) files stored in Google Drive.
+On the 14th of April 2020, the [Philippines Department of Health](https://www.doh.gov.ph) released publicly its data related to COVID-19 initially in Google Sheets format and subsequently as comma-separated value (CSV) files stored in Google Drive.
 There are 4 functions in `comoparams` that interacts with the [Philippines COVID-19 DataDrop](https://drive.google.com/drive/folders/10VkiUA8x7TS2jkibhSZK1gmWxFM-EoZP).